snowplow/snowplowanalytics.com/_posts/2019-01-09-a-new-recovery-process-for-real-time-pipelines/index.md

 <h2 id="aws">3.
 Snowplow Event Recovery on AWS</h2>

 For AWS users, the recovery will take the form of a Spark job which you can run through EMR, for example.
-It will bad rows from an S3 location, run the recovery on this data, and store the recovered payloads in another S3 location.
+It will read bad rows from an S3 location, run the recovery on this data, and store the recovered payloads in another S3 location.

 You can run the job using the JAR directly (which is hosted at